laksh-ms/PhysicalDesign_using_OpenLane_Sky130/README.md

 # OpenLane Design Stages
 OpenLane flow consists of several stages.
 By default all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
 OpenLane can also be run interactively as shown here.
   - Synthesis
       * yosys/abc - Perform RTL synthesis and technology mapping.

-OpenSTA - Performs static timing analysis on the resulting netlist to generate timing reports
+      * OpenSTA - Performs static timing analysis on the resulting netlist to generate timing reports
   - Floorplaning

-init_fp - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing)
+      * init_fp - Defines the core area for the macro as well as the rows (used for placement) and the tracks (used for routing)

-ioplacer - Places the macro input and output ports
+      * ioplacer - Places the macro input and output ports

-pdngen - Generates the power distribution network
+      * pdngen - Generates the power distribution network

-tapcell - Inserts welltap and decap cells in the floorplan
+      * tapcell - Inserts welltap and decap cells in the floorplan
   - Placement

-RePLace - Performs global placement
+      * RePLace - Performs global placement

-Resizer - Performs optional optimizations on the design
+      * Resizer - Performs optional optimizations on the design

-OpenDP - Performs detailed placement to legalize the globally placed components
+      * OpenDP - Performs detailed placement to legalize the globally placed components
   - CTS

-TritonCTS - Synthesizes the clock distribution network (the clock tree)
+      * TritonCTS - Synthesizes the clock distribution network (the clock tree)
   - Routing
-      * FastRoute - Performs global routing to generate a guide file for the detailed router
+      * FastRoute - Performs global routing to generate a guide file for the detailed route

-TritonRoute - Performs detailed routing
+      * TritonRoute - Performs detailed routing

-OpenRCX - Performs SPEF extraction
+      * OpenRCX - Performs SPEF extraction
   - Tapeout
       * Magic - Streams out the final GDSII layout file from the routed def

-KLayout - Streams out the final GDSII layout file from the routed def as a back-up
+      * KLayout - Streams out the final GDSII layout file from the routed def as a back-up
   - Signoff
       * Magic - Performs DRC Checks & Antenna Checks
       * KLayout - Performs DRC Checks